Avadhut-R-M/microblogging/README.md

 4. **Endpoint 4**
    - URL: `http://0.0.0.0:8000/posts/`
    - Method: `POST`
-   - Description: This endpoint used to add new post.
+   - Description: This endpoint is used to add new posts.
-   - Request Format: Json
+   - Request Format: JSON
    - Request Example:
      ```json
      {